Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 Maybe if we put him in the bath with a sufficient amount of water, he may then try to swim but we’ll definitely be at hand should he experience any difficulties, if we ever try to do this.

-Even as pets pygmy hedgehogs can still bite if they are distressed but the likelihood of this diminishes if a good bond between the owner and pygmy hedgehog is established.
+Hedgehogs can bite, even as pets, hedgehogs can still bite if they are distressed and feel threatened.
+They will instinctively try to hiss and jump to deter a threat, biting only as a last resort.
+As pets, the likelihood of biting diminishes if a good bond between the owner and hedgehog is established.

 Due to their poor eyesight, if they can smell food they will tend to try to eat it, and if there is the smell of food on their owner’s fingers, they may bite as they mistake their owner’s fingers for food.
 It’s essential to wash your hands after you’ve handled any food including hedgehog food before trying to pick them up.